lino-framework/book/docs/specs/eevat.rst

 >>> print(invoice.total_incl)
 1199.90

 Note that above is for purchases only.
-Intracom *sales* invoices have no :term:`returnable VAT` because they don't have any VAT at all:
+Intra-Community *sales* invoices have no :term:`returnable VAT` because they don't have any VAT at all:

 >>> invoice = rt.models.sales.VatProductInvoice.objects.get(number=4, accounting_period__year__ref='2018')